PPIU Daily Schedule

 Psychology

 Psychotherapy is provided by licensed psychologists and their trainees who specialize in perinatal mental health.
-Patients can expect to engage i n individual therapy once per week — or more often, depending on staff availability for the duration of their hospital stay.
+Patients can expect to engage in individual therapy 2-3 times per week, depending on staff availability, for the duration of their hospital stay.
 We tailor therapy to meet the needs of individual patients, which means that the topics and strategies addressed in therapy vary from patient to patient.
-Therapy focuses on providing tools that patients can use to function better in their daily lives and to identify and meet their goals for pregnancy, motherhood or both.
+Therapy focuses on providing tools that patients can use to function better in their daily lives and to identify and meet their goals for pregnancy, motherhood, or both.
+The primary treatment modalities used by the psychology team are cognitive-behavioral therapy, dialectical behavior therapy, exposure and response prevention, and acceptance and commitment therapy.
+We also offer psychoeducation and discharge planning sessions to family members as patients prepare to discharge.

 Activities therapists provide meaningful activities with the need and interest of the perinatal patients in mind.
 Many groups are leisure based which could involve: movement, games, conversation, writing and thought processing.
 Activities Therapy uses leisure based interventions to build upon skills that patients may be working on in other therapies such as Recreational, Occupational and Music.
 Currently Activities Therapy is offered on the PPIU Tuesdays and Thursdays at 6pm and also at rotating times on weekend days.
 Additional unscheduled AT groups are held based upon need and availability.